xiangp126/CrossLv/README.md

 - This project aims to persist the same programming environment On Linux platform
-    - save more time and enjoy more life
+- Done everything for me with just single command, save more time and enjoy more life
-    - auto fit for different OS type
-    - doen everything for me with just single command
+    - provide different mode for installation, considering if has root privilege or not
+    - auto detect os type, already support Ubuntu | CentOS | Mac
+    - pretty output, generate error log if occurs
+    - put all needed packages into one directory, easy to delete
+    - install all packages into one same directory, not to interfere with system old ones
+    - skip already installed packages or downloaded tar ball
+    - support incremental install, safe to run consecutive times
+    - any other method to speed up
 - Project packaged with some awesome open source tools
     - fuzzy-find command-line tool and its vim plugin
     - the language code-completion engine for vim